-In case of damages, contact the carrier right away.
+In case of damage, contact the carrier right away.

 Importantly, do not dispose of the packaging material.
-If the carrier decides to inspect the product, the packaging will determine if the damages to the product correspond to the damages to the containers.
+If the carrier decides to inspect the product, the packaging will determine if the damage to the product corresponds to the damages to the containers.

 Moreover, please move the damaged product to a safe location.
 The consignee has to keep damaged merchandise and shipping containers until they resolve the demand.

-Finally, send all information to the carrier’s claims department.
+Finally, send all the information to the carrier’s claims department.